saikojosh/Trawler-Std/README.md

 | trawler-error     | Same as `trawler-crash` except Trawler has recovered from the problem without crashing. |

 ### Known Issues
-* Changing Trawler's configuration in `package.json` on the fly will not work, despite Trawler reloading your application if `restartOnSourceChange` is set.
+* Changing Trawler's configuration in `package.json` on the fly will not work, despite Trawler reloading your application if `sourceChange.autoRestart` is set.
 * It's currently not possible for a stream to handle **only** the stdout or stderr of your app.
 Each stream will receive a combined stream of both.
 * If an error occurs in the file stream and `crashOnError` is `true`, you'll only receive the error stack in the notification and not the explanation message.